pmmmwh/react-refresh-webpack-plugin/docs/TROUBLESHOOTING.md

 import 'react-app-polyfill/stable';
 ```

-Note that this also polyfills other APIs that are not available on IE11 (potentially expensive).
+Note that `react-app-polyfill` also polyfills other APIs that are not available on IE11 (potentially expensive).

 ## Usage with Indirection (like Workers and JS Templates)